apache/druid/docs/api-reference/data-management-api.md

 This topic describes the data management API endpoints for Apache Druid.
 This includes information on how to mark segments as used or unused and delete them from Druid.

-Note that while you can mark segments as used by sending POST requests to the datasource, the Coordinator may subsequently mark segments as unused if they meet any configured [drop rules](../operations/rule-configuration.md#drop-rules).
-Even if these API requests update segments to used, you still need to configure a [load rule](../operations/rule-configuration.md#load-rules) to load them onto Historical processes.

-When you use these APIs concurrently with an indexing task or a kill task, the behavior is undefined.
-Some segments may be terminated, while others are marked as used.
-Furthermore, it is possible that all segments could be unused, yet an indexing task might still be able to read data from these segments and complete successfully.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.

 :::info